 Correct use of the practices and contemplations benefit the physical body, purifies the intellect and illuminates the mind.
 The Kriya yoga technique works directly with the energy in the spine, dissolving energy blockages and awakening us to our natural state of health and wellbeing.

-A sincere practitioner, who follows the path of Kriya yoga with devotion and a desire for spiritual knowledge, can attain the lasting peace and fulfilment of awakening to our true basic nature within this lifetime.
-Although the Kriya technique and teaching is direct, and produces rapid transformation, it is also very safe as long as it is practised as it has been taught.
+A sincere practitioner, who follows the path of Kriya yoga with devotion and a desire for spiritual knowledge, can attain the lasting peace and fulfilment of awakening to our true nature within this lifetime.
+Although the Kriya technique and teaching is direct, and produces rapid transformation, it is also safe as long as it is practised as it has been taught.

 Kriya yoga can bring about the following changes: